 St Bart’s Hospital Library has moved back to its original space in the department of diagnostic imaging, on the ground floor of the KGV Building.
 Librarian Adam and colleagues will be staffing the library from 10am-4pm, Monday to Friday.
 The phone no. there is 020 3465 5467.

 All staff are now required to sign-in, and wash their hands with the gel provided, when entering our libraries.

 Our libraries at Whipps Cross and Newham house print collections of leisure reads including mindfulness and wellbeing texts, plus relaxing spaces to read them in.
 We also keep jigsaw puzzles on display for staff to unwind with.

 Bookboon, our soft skills e-library, contains many wellbeing and mindfulness books that staff can read online or download and keep in perpetuity.
 Titles include "Total Wellbeing: From Stress to Success" and "Manage Your Persnal Energy", amongst others.
 Access this collection on the Digital Library WeShare page.

-Barts Health wants to hear how working through the pandemic has affected your health and wellbeing, to understand what is important to you and how the Trust can support you in maintaining and increasing your health at work and in life.
-Please complete the survey here.
+The NHS Staff Feedback Hub wants to hear how working through the pandemic has affected your health and wellbeing, to understand what is important to you and how your workplace can support you in maintaining and increasing your health at work and in life.
+Please register to provide feedback here.
 Answers are treated confidentially.